 Maximum input level at 1 kHz: 140 mV RMS at 0.1% THD, which leads to an 8.7V RMS output.

-Phono frequency response (showing RIAA curve), Apt Holman Preamplifier.
+Phono frequency response from RIAA equalized source, Apt Holman Preamplifier.

 Phono THD at 1 kHz vs. input level, millivolts, Apt Holman Preamplifier.